Tangkoko National Park & Nature Reserve In Manado, Sulawesi

 They won’t attack you or try to steal your stuff!

-The macaques in Tangkoko park like to travel in ‘troops’ of about 25 monkeys at a time.
+The macaques in Tangkoko park like to travel in ‘troops’ of about 25 monkeys.

 There are two main troops living in the park, but only one of the troops is comfortable around humans and easy to photograph up close.
 The others wouldn’t let me get within 50 yards.